 What Are the Dental Problems That Cause TMJ Pain?

-If you are concerned about TMJ causing you dental problems, talk to our specialists at Koala® Center for Sleep and TMJ Disorders.
+If you are concerned about TMJ causing you dental problems, talk to our specialists at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 The temporomandibular joints are some of the most complex joints in the human body, enabling us with ability to talk, bite, and sting.
 They provide the jaw with a sliding hinge action, which is more complex than most joints as they typically only enable motion in one direction.
 There are several kinds of dental problems that can lead to the disorder of this joint, including misaligned bites, such as under and overbites.
 Fortunately, TMJ disorders are highly treatable and often respond positively to treatment, especially when treated early on.